YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 }
 ```

-The `size()` function can also accept multiple parameters for joint sizing units for shorthand properties.
+The `size()` function can also accept multiple arguments for joint sizing units for shorthand properties.

 ```scss
 .element {